john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

         print('I feel like saying it 100 times...') print(100 * (food + '! '))

 Above is the basic `if` statement.
-You will use these to control the flow of the program.
+You will use these to control the logical flow of the program.
 But what if you want to execute a different block of code if the predicate isn't satisfied?
 Well, you could do this:

     food = 'spam'